How to Fix a Smile Without Braces?

 The price of clear aligners versus that of traditional braces is also a reason to consider opting for these to treat your teeth.
 Some clear aligner companies offer discounts of over 60% on traditional braces costs and often have seasonal price offers that increase these savings even further.

-It’s important to keep in mind that Clear aligners do need to be removed every time you consume food or beverages and teeth need to be rinsed clean before replacing the aligner.
+It’s important to keep in mind that clear aligners do need to be removed every time you consume food or beverages and teeth need to be rinsed clean before replacing the aligner.
 For best results, you should wear the aligner for 20-22 hours per day.

 See our article: Invisible Braces for Kids.